JordanKnott/taskcafe/CONTRIBUTING.md

 If you have noticed a bug or want to add a new feature, please [create an issue](https://github.com/JordanKnott/taskcafe/issues/new/choose) for it before starting any work on a pull request.

+Alternatively you can join the [Taskcafe discord](https://discord.gg/JkQDruh) and ask in the #questions channel.

 After the bug is validated or the feature is accepted by a project maintainer, the next step is to fork the repository!

 ### Fork & create a branch